TheDingo8MyBaby/ForeFree_Golfing/README.md

 ### Testing the Edited Card
-With the newly cloned and edited card in hand, I went back to the Driving Range to test if my theory was correct.
+With the newly cloned and edited card in hand, I went back to the Driving Range to test my hypothesis.

-And to my surprise, I was greeted with the following when I slotted in the custom card.
+I was greeted with the following when I slotted in the custom card.
 - Currency Availability: The ASCII text '420.69' denotes the available currency balance on the card.
 - Tee Height: The numeric value '42' denotes the tee height configuration.